kkothari93/CVProject-IAN/README.md

 -- We borrowed most of our front end from the original authors of the paper and wrote just an API to interface our models with their specifications.

 -- A demo of the interface in action can be found [here](https://www.youtube.com/watch?v=91MqRQ8sTig).

+## Things that worked

+-- If trained separately, without inference losses and feature losses, all GANs gave comparable results.
+The traditional GAN gave sharper images but worked only sometimes while the other two never matched the quality.
+Check out the imgs folder in the repo.

+-- The front-end latent space editing worked well but the RGB space editing did not always give semantically meaningful edits.
+Most of the time it just changed the skin-tone.
+The lack of controllability should be worked on in the future.

 ## Things we could not complete